Rocket Pool — Staking Protocol Part 4

 We know running an ETH node can be a little daunting, so we’ve made a pretty neat little package that will take care of all that for you.
-It’ll create a docker stack that includes your choice of ETH1 client, ETH2 client and a Rocket Pool client (makes depositing easy, launching validators, monitoring, interacting with our smart contracts and much more).
+It’ll create a docker stack that includes your choice of Ethereum clients and a Rocket Pool client (makes depositing easy, launching validators, monitoring, interacting with our smart contracts and much more).
 This stack comes completely ready to go once installed.

 Documentation and Guides

 If you’re an rETH staker, smart node operator or dApp developer that needs to know more about Rocket Pool, be it in the form of detailed guides or technical docs that let you know how to build on top of Rocket Pool, we have an abundance of these and more at https://docs.rocketpool.net

 The mainnet launch will be a staged rollout; incrementally increasing the protocol’s total value staked.
 Rollout will occur in 4 short to medium length phases.
 The goal is to ensure everything is functioning as we progressively open it up, to more and more people.